ldstep/ldstephensnet/content/notes.md

 ---

+April 20, 2025, at 10:19:12 AM

+Added some jogging intervals to my daily walks, figured getting the heart rate up couldn’t hurt.

+---

 April 17, 2025, at 3:19:36 PM

 Every time I decide to write a blog post on my iPad I'm amazed at how much faster and accurate I type on the 11" iPad keyboard compared to the 13" MacBook Air keyboard.
 It's probably worth while doing more of my writing on my iPad.